Ian

 About Ian

 Hey!
 I'm Ian.
-I'm from England but currently living in Japan.
-I have a beautiful wife and the best little boy in the world.
-I have been DMing various groups for 10+ years but never tried anything like StartPlaying.
-I recently lost my job and thought, Let's give it a try!
-I have mainly DM'd D&D, but I also love other systems and have created my own, including some solo RPGs, a Pokémon RPG, and a simplistic Roll for Shoes-style system for my family, who didn't have the slightest clue about roleplaying.
+I have been GMing various groups for 10+ years.
+Mainly D&D, but I also love other systems and have created my own, including some solo RPGs, a Pokémon RPG, and a simplistic Roll for Shoes-style system for my family, who didn't have the slightest clue about roleplaying.
+I am currently running the Mana campaign, which is a world that has been growing and ongoing since my first party.
+Please feel free to send me a message if you would like to know more!
 If you're interested in checking out things I make, please check out my links! https://itch.io/dashboard https://ko-fi.com/ianthedad https://www.drivethrurpg.com/en/publisher/29045/ianthedad

 At a glance